 Small Business Economics, February 2014, 42(2): 297-309.

-"How does WIC Affect Health Outcomes?
-A Fuzzy Regression Discontinuity Approach,” with Tami Gurley-Calvez and Patrick Manzi.
+"How does WIC affect maternal and infant health outcomes?” with Tami Gurley-Calvez and Patrick Manzi.

 "Local earned income tax credits and infant health," with Tami Gurley-Calvez.

 "Child health insurance and the labor market participation of older Americans: Evidence from the young adult mandate,” with Amelia Biehl and Tami Gurley-Calvez.

 "What factors entice states to manipulate corporate income tax apportionment formulas to spur economic development?” with John Deskins.